-In the fourth quarter of fiscal 2007 and 2006, the Company decreased its insurance reserves by \$4.9 million and \$3.1 million, respectively, resulting from its annual third-party actuarial review of its insurance reserve requirements.
-In addition, the Company increased its environmental related accrual by \$5.0 million and \$1.8 million, respectively, due to additional information gathered from its ongoing site investigation at one of its environmental exposure sites.
+In the fourth quarter of fiscal 2008 and 2007, the Company decreased its insurance reserves by \$1.9 million and \$4.9 million, respectively, resulting from its annual third-party actuarial review of its insurance reserve requirements.
+In addition, in the fourth quarter of 2008 and 2007, the Company increased its environmental related accrual by \$2.0 million and \$5.0 million, respectively, due to additional information gathered from its ongoing site investigation at one of its environmental exposure sites.